Netherlands Naval Aviation Service: World War II

 The German invasion of the Netherlands on May 10, 1940, rapidly overwhelmed Dutch resistance and the MLD aircraft were redeployed to France before the Dutch formally surrendered on 15 May.
 Shortly after, the MLD was ordered to Britain, where Dutch personnel formed No. 320 Squadron RAF, Coastal Command, in June 1940.
 A second squadron, 321 Squadron, was also formed, but later merged with 320 Squadron.
 Other MLD personnel served on MAC ships in the Fleet Air Arm's 860 and 861 Naval Air Squadrons, flying the Fairey Swordfish.

 At this time efforts were made to strengthen the MLD in the Dutch East Indies.
 When the war started in December 1941, the MLD numbered 130 aircraft.
 The main types were 37 Dornier Do 24 K-1 flying boats and 36 Consolidated PBY-5 Catalina flying boats.
-The major base was at Naval Air Station Morokrembangan near Soerabaja in eastern Java.
+The major base was at Morokrembangan Naval Air Base near Soerabaja in eastern Java.
 The MLD had secondary bases as well as seaplane tenders that enabled it to spread out and cover the entire Netherlands East Indies.
 It was organized into 18 squadrons (GVT, Groep Vliegtuigen) of about three aircraft each to provide reconnaissance, anti-submarine patrols, convoy escort in support of Dutch forces.
 The MLD did not have radar.
 The MLD fought about 95 combat actions, sank one Japanese ship (the destroyer Shinonome), damaged some others, shot down a few Japanese aircraft and inflicted some casualties on Japanese personnel on the ground.
 That was not enough to stop the Japanese, and eventually the MLD was forced to evacuate to Ceylon and Australia.
 They lost 95% of their aircraft and 50% of their personnel.

 On March 3, 1942, nine MLD Dornier and Catalina flying boats were destroyed in the Japanese air attack on Broome, in Australia.
 About 58 MLD personnel were killed, wounded, or missing.
 Later that year, on July 1 in Ceylon, 321 Squadron was re-formed under the command of Willem van Prooijen, with MLD Catalinas.
 The PBYs in Australia were transferred to Ceylon, and the surviving Dorniers were sold to the Australian government.
 The flight school was relocated to the United States.

 The Royal Netherlands Military Flying School (see :nl:Royal Netherlands Military Flying School) was established in the United States, at Jackson Field (also known as Hawkins Field), Jackson, Mississippi, operating lend-lease aircraft, training all military aircrew for the Netherlands.
 The intention was to return to the Netherlands and to participate in the war against Japan.
 After liberation, the main MLD base was established at Valkenburg, with De Kooy as the overhaul and repair base.